MrKnUser/Commerce-Demo-Kit/README.md

 5. Run it (also see [How to Start Commerce Manager](#how-to-start-commerce-manager))
 6. Default admin account for web and manager sites is: **admin \ st0re**
 7. Configure dependencies for more features

+**Note!** In case you update the source and want to keep your existing database, please read the section on [how to upgrade the CMS and Commerce databases](#how-to-upgrade-the-databases).

 ## Configuring Dependencies
 The Commerce Starter Kit has these dependencies: